 The classic seafood spot and the reason most visitors make the Kure Beach drive specifically for a meal.
 Big Daddy’s has been at 206 K Avenue since 1970, which puts it in the category of places that outlast trends without trying to.
 The menu runs coastal and straightforward, with the fresh catch, scallops, flounder, and shrimp done Calabash style, broiled, blackened, pan-fried, or sauteed, plus in-house smoked ribs and pulled pork for anyone in the group who is done with seafood.
 The building is big for a beach town, with banquet-size rooms that absorb large family groups, and the Fantasy Island patio and tiki bar out back looks toward the ocean and the pier.

 Check the schedule before you build a lunch around it.
 As of this writing the restaurant opens at 4 p.m.
 Wednesday through Friday, runs noon to 9 p.m. on weekends, and closes Monday and Tuesday, with hours that stretch in peak season; current hours are on the Big Daddy’s official site.
 It fills up regardless.
 On weekends the calmer window is mid-afternoon between the lunch and dinner waves, and midweek the move is arriving close to opening, before the 6 p.m. crowd.
-You will know within a block whether it is busy because the parking situation tells you.
+You’ll know within a block whether it’s busy because the parking situation tells you.

 Beach House Burgers

 The format is casual and the menu is short in a way that actually helps.
-There is no need for a reservation, no dress code concern, and no long deliberation.
-It is counter-style and beach-tolerant by design, which is most of what the late-lunch crowd coming up from Fort Fisher needs.
+There’s no need for a reservation, no dress code concern, and no long deliberation.
+It’s counter-style and beach-tolerant by design, which is most of what the late-lunch crowd coming up from Fort Fisher needs.
 Confirm current hours before you go; seasonal schedules shift and are best checked on the Beach House Burgers Facebook page, which is the closest thing to an official site they maintain.

 For families with young kids, this is also the lower-friction call when Big Daddy’s feels like a more formal commitment than the afternoon has energy for.
 If the question is whether to stay in Kure or push toward Wrightsville Beach instead, the trade-off is mostly distance and venue density.
 Kure is quieter and the list is shorter.
 For a wider range of kid-friendly options within a shorter drive from Wilmington proper, the family lunch picks near Wrightsville Beach cover that differently.